(Amazon UK link) |

 'Shrinking Violet' is the story of young Violet who has finally grown big enough to be able to ride on the scary Plunger at her local theme park.
-She persuades her parents to take her there, but just as they are about to get on the ride, she starts to shrink... in a style rather reminiscent of the Mrs Pepperpot series, one of my childhood favourites.
+She persuades her parents to take her there.
+But just as they are about to get on the ride, she starts to shrink... in a style rather reminiscent of the Mrs Pepperpot series, one of my childhood favourites.

 The writing is fast-paced without being exhausting, and there are even a few ethical issues raised, which might lead to useful discussion.
 Like Mrs Pepperpot, the story is set in the real world with just the one strange fantasy element, and although Violet herself is believable enough, as is her grandmother, there are also some amusingly caricatured people.

 I don't think this would be very easy to read aloud, since there are some large capitalised words in strange fonts.
-However, it seems perfect for a confident reader of about six or above - and has the stamp of approval from a young friend of mine, aged six-and-three-quarters, who is a newly cofident reader but was not at all phased by the odd fonts.
+However, it seems perfect for a confident reader of about six or above - and has the stamp of approval from a young friend of mine, aged six-and-three-quarters, who is a newly confident reader but was not at all phased by the odd fonts.

 Recommended.

 You can also read my longer review of Shrinking Violet at the Bookbag site.
+Note that this book is now published as 'The amazing shrinking girl', part one of a series of four books about Shrinking Violet.

 No comments: